allo-protocol/allo-v2/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 ### Allocating Grant Amounts

 * Pool Manager initiates an allocation request.
-* Decodes recipient ID, internal recipient status, and grant amount from provided data.
+* Decodes recipient ID, recipient status, and grant amount from provided data.
 * Verifies if sender is a pool manager.
 * Checks if upcoming milestone is not already set for the recipient.
 * If recipient's status is "Accepted":